vishalcjha/advent-2023/README.md

 Right end can be found in similar way.

 More instrestingly variance comes into play with lifetime and reference.
 Will need to find time to describe the problem.

+### Day 7
+I have tried to keep interface of program same so that it can be used by both scenario.
+In this case, it is proved a bit tricky.
+I have a type Card which store card value and CardType which is hand type eg. "Five of a kind" Once we use joken comparision value of J changes.
+It becomes the lowest.
+I played with `Generic const` of type bool.
+Though now my interface is consistent, I endup having lots of boilerplate for each variant of generic aks true or false.

+Will come back to this.